 FlightsTicketGo.com has plenty of negative reviews online.

 On TripAdvisor, one traveler named Louisvella said: “I just tried to book with flightsticketgo from Bangkok to London Gatwick.
 The price on their site was $144 when I booked it came as $469.20 and money was taken from the debit card.
 Then a second payment was required to get the ticket $384.
 Tried to ring them several times on the 2 number that they advertise.
 One in Singapore and one in UK but no reply.”

 Another reviewer, Elma C, wrote about the fake flight agent case:

 “It’s been 3 days that they aren’t replying.
-I’m now convince they really are a scam.
-Hopefully we could help each other regarding this matter.
+I’m now convinced they really are a scam.
+Hopefully, we could help each other regarding this matter.
 Im not from US.
 So if anybody from the US out there please report this site.
 Let’s prevent more victims on this one.”

 To justify their charges, FlightsTicketGo.com has the explanation of their fees on their website here.
 However, many clients complain that the total charges are not showing on the checkout page or on the confirmation email when users buy their plane tickets.

 How To Report Fake Travel Agencies:

 Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below:

 Be also aware of the Airline Ticket Confirmation Scam.

 How To Protect Yourself More: